 How often have you set out to write an email or pay a bill, only to find yourself clicking your way down a rabbit hole on YouTube, Facebook, or Instagram?
 Procrastination is one of the most common issues people struggle with.
 We’re constantly surrounded by distractions, flashing lights, clips, and headlines built to grab our attention.
 These attractions are especially appealing when compared to activities that are unenjoyable or mentally draining.
+What starts as a harmless break can quickly turn into hours of lost time, leaving you feeling frustrated and even more anxious about the tasks you’ve put off.

 For some, overcoming procrastination is a matter of finding ways to stay focused.
 For others, procrastination is the product of anxiety.
 Understanding where your desire to procrastinate comes from can be key to helping you find tools to manage it.
 If you’re wondering whether or not your procrastination habit is fueled by anxiety, here’s how to tell.